steffendx/GoNorthWiki/Tale.md

     * **Spawn item in npc inventory**: Spawn a new item in the npc inventory
     * **Give item to the player**: Removes an item from the npc inventory and add it to the player inventory
     * **Give item to the npc**: Removes an item from the player inventory and add it to the npc inventory
+    * **Spawn item in choose npc inventory**: Allows you to select an item and an npc.
+The selected item will be spawned in the inventory of the selected npc
+    * **Remove item from choose npc inventory**: Allows you to select an item and an npc.
+The selected item will be removed from the inventory of the selected npc
     * **Change pick quest value**: Allows you to pick a quest and change a value of this quest (like counting found objectives etc.)
     * **Change quest state**: Allows you to change the state of a quest
     * **Add quest text**: Allows you to add text to a quest log